iredmail/docs/en_US/integrations/0-pureftpd.openldap.centos.md

 * Restart the iptables service

 ```
-# /etc/init.d/iptables restart
+# service iptables restart
 ```

 ## Testing

-You can use windows FTP client or Linux ftp client (e.g. command line ftp client `lftp` or GUI client `FileZilla`) for testing.
+You can use windows FTP client or Linux ftp client (e.g. command line ftp client `lftp` or GUI client [`FileZilla`](https://filezilla-project.org)) for testing.

+We use `lftp` for testing below:

 ```
 $ lftp localhost